CONDITIONS

 Conclusion

 Premenstrual syndrome (PMS) is a common condition that affects many women of childbearing age.
-Understanding the physical and emotional symptoms of PMS is essential for managing its effects and improving overall well-being.
-Lifestyle changes, such as regular exercise, healthy eating, and stress management, can help alleviate symptoms.
-In some cases, medication or dietary supplements may be necessary to regulate mood and reduce symptoms.
-It is essential to recognize that PMS is a legitimate medical condition that requires attention and care.
-By working with a healthcare provider and making informed lifestyle choices, women can reduce the severity of PMS symptoms and improve their overall quality of life.
-Additionally, being aware of the potential for premenstrual dysphoric disorder (PMDD) and seeking help if symptoms are severe is crucial for maintaining mental and physical health.
+Understanding the physical and emotional symptoms of PMS is key to managing its effects and overall wellbeing.
+Lifestyle changes like exercise, healthy eating and stress management can help alleviate symptoms.
+In some cases medication or dietary supplements may be needed to regulate mood and reduce symptoms.
+Recognise that PMS is a medical condition that needs attention and care.
+By working with a healthcare provider and making informed lifestyle choices women can reduce PMS symptoms and improve overall quality of life.
+And be aware of premenstrual dysphoric disorder (PMDD) and seek help if symptoms are severe to maintain mental and physical health.

-Whether your premenstrual symptoms are mildly frustrating or completely overwhelming, support is available — and you don’t have to manage it alone.
-Women in their 30s are most likely to experience PMS, making it especially important to seek help during this time if symptoms become unmanageable.
+Whether your PMS symptoms are mildly annoying or completely debilitating, help is out there — and you don’t have to do it alone.
+Women in their 30s are most likely to experience PMS so if symptoms become unmanageable during this decade seek help.

-At Happiher, we offer expert, empathetic care to help you understand your hormones, manage your symptoms, and regain your sense of wellbeing — every month, and every day.
+At Happiher we offer expert, compassionate care to help you understand your hormones, manage your symptoms and feel good every month and every day.

 PMS and PMDD: Understanding Hormonal Mood Changes Before Your Period

-For many women, the days before their period bring more than just physical symptoms — mood swings, anxiety, fatigue, and irritability can affect work, relationships, and daily life.
-But when these symptoms become intense, disruptive, or feel out of control, it may be more than “just PMS.”
+For many women, the days leading up to their period bring more than just physical symptoms — mood swings, anxiety, fatigue, and irritability can affect work, relationships and daily life.
+But when these symptoms are intense, disruptive or feel out of control it may be more than “just PMS.”

 What is Pre Menstrual Syndrome?

-Pre-Menstrual Syndrome (PMS) refers to a group of physical and emotional symptoms that occur in the second half of the menstrual cycle (typically 1–2 weeks before your period starts) and ease once menstruation begins.
-PMS symptoms usually begin seven to ten days before your period starts and typically intensify in the days leading up to a woman's menstrual period.
+Pre-Menstrual Syndrome (PMS) is a group of physical and emotional symptoms that occur in the second half of the menstrual cycle (typically 1–2 weeks before your period starts) and ease once menstruation begins.
+PMS symptoms usually start 7-10 days before your period starts and get worse in the days leading up to a woman’s period.

-Up to 75% of women experience some PMS symptoms — but for about 20–30%, they can significantly affect daily life.
-About three in four women say they get PMS symptoms at some point in their lifetime.
+Up to 75% of women experience some PMS symptoms — but for about 20–30% they can impact daily life.
+About 3 in 4 women get PMS symptoms at some point in their lifetime.

 Introduction to Premenstrual Syndrome

 Premenstrual syndrome (PMS) is a common condition that affects many women of childbearing age.
-It is characterized by a combination of physical and emotional symptoms that occur in the premenstrual phase of the menstrual cycle.
-The most common symptoms of PMS include bloating, headaches, and moodiness.
-PMS symptoms can range from mild to severe and can include bloating, breast tenderness, mood swings, and food cravings.
-In some cases, PMS can be a precursor to premenstrual dysphoric disorder (PMDD), a more severe form of the condition.
-Understanding the causes and symptoms of PMS is essential for managing its effects and improving overall well-being.
+It’s a combination of physical and emotional symptoms that occur in the premenstrual phase of the menstrual cycle.
+The most common symptoms of PMS are bloating, headaches and moodiness.
+PMS symptoms can be mild to severe and can include bloating, breast tenderness, mood swings and food cravings.
+In some cases PMS can be a precursor to premenstrual dysphoric disorder (PMDD) a more severe form of the condition.
+Understanding the causes and symptoms of PMS is key to managing its effects and overall well being.

 Common PMS Symptoms